NordicSemiconductor/pc-nrfconnect-launcher/doc/docs/overview_cfd.md

 For detailed information, see [Working with identity tokens](working_with_authentications_tokens.md).

-### Mainland China app server
+### Mainland China server

-This section allows you to enable the use of a dedicated server for better connectivity in the People's Republic of China.
-When enabled, the launcher will use https://files.nordicsemi.cn to download publicly available apps, which provides improved connection speeds within mainland China.
+This section allows you to enable the use of https://files.nordicsemi.cn/ for installing and updating nRF Connect for Desktop and its apps.
+This server has a better connection in the People&apos;s Republic of China.

 ### Usage statistics